 This fear falls under the umbrella of phobias, which are defined as irrational fears that may cause severe anxiety.
-In fact, the National Institute of Mental Health estimates that about 12.5 percent of Americans will experience phobias at some point during their lifetime.
+In fact, the National Institute of Mental Health estimates that about

 If you have a fear of crowds, you might find certain situations challenging, especially if you live or work in a highly populated area.
 Although there’s no official medical diagnosis for enochlophobia, some methods of therapy can help you overcome your fears.
 Other treatments can assist with the related symptoms.

 Phobias like enochlophobia can lead to intense fear over events unlikely to take place.
 Even though you might realize that such an intense fear of crowds isn’t rational, it doesn’t lessen the real anxiety that can occur as a result of your phobia.